 With more than 2000 species of spiders, it is understandable why some are a little nervous when it comes to these pests.
 This is one of the pests that are dangerous, as there are some pretty venomous spiders that like to come into the home and hideout.
 Behind or in bookcases and wardrobes, in overhangs and eaves, most prefer damp and dark areas.
 But others will make a home anywhere including in the kid’s toy box so you need to get used to checking before digging around in certain spaces.

 This includes both rats and mice which came over with the first settlers from Europe.
 They spread disease such as meningitis, typhoid and jaundice, damage property and attract snakes.
 They also breed and multiply quickly so fast and effective action must be taken as soon as you see the problem.
-Listen for scratching noises in the ceilings and walls, droppings and musty odours.
+Listen for scratching noises in the roofs, ceilings and walls, droppings and musty odours.
 Once you identified an infestation, call the rodent control technicians near you.

 While ants are more of an annoyance than a health risk, there are more than 1300 species in Australia and some do bite, and in some people cause an allergic reaction.
 These house insects include the carpenter ants, black house ant, Argentine ant and coastal brown ant as well as the aggressive bull ant.